 This week is also very significant as it marks exactly 13 years since I was initially diagnosed with stage 1 malignant melanoma via a mole on my neck when I was only 18 years old.
 I have now been living as a stage 4 patient for almost 8 years.
 I was told back then I may not make 25 and now I’m 31, struggling sometimes but I keep picking myself up again.
 Cancer has been with me my whole adult life, which is something I don’t think I’ll ever be able to accept.

 In some ways my stage 4 diagnosis seems like a lifetime ago, but in others not much had changed.
-Not long after I had started recovery from surgery to remove my brain tumour and lung tumour I moved to London ana went back to work.
+Not long after I had started recovery from surgery to remove my brain tumour and lung tumour I moved to London and went back to work.
 I’m still living with friends in the capital city and attempting to navigate the working world as best I can.
-Around three years ago I moved form South West to East London, so it almost feels like London is a new city, having discovered parts I would never have seen before.
+Around three years ago I moved form South West to North East London, so it almost feels like a new city, having discovered parts I would never have seen before.

-I still get too caught up in the moments when I feel well and then book in too many activities, so last weekend I spent a lot of time relaxing and napping in preparation for the week ahead.
+I still get caught up in the moments when I feel well, and then book in too many activities, so last weekend I spent a lot of time relaxing and napping in preparation for the week ahead.
 I had a chest infection and needed antibiotics, which I think have since cleared everything up.
 I need to be on good form for the Northampton Half Marathon on Sunday to raise funds for The Lewis Foundation.

 I had a PET CT Scan last week and travelled to Leicester to get the results yesterday.
 I am delighted to say my news was all very positive and takes the pressure off over the next few months.